bboc/cirklon-instruments/README.md

 To facilitate transformation of existing scripts, a converter from JSON to YAML is included in the script.

 ## CKI Format

-(see dummy.yaml for more documentation)
+(see file-format.yaml, a documented example of the file format)

-- NRPN is not possible
+- NRPN is not possible (yet)
-- Intrument Names are 9 characters max.
+- Intrument names are 9 characters max.
+- Parameter names are 6 characters max.

 ## Pararameter Naming Conventions